rbaumgar/monitor-demo-app/application-monitoring.md

 ## Sending Alerts to External Systems

-In OpenShift Container Platform 4.6, firing alerts can be viewed in the Alerting UI.
+In OpenShift Container Platform 4.6+, firing alerts can be viewed in the Alerting UI.
 Alerts are not configured by default to be sent to any notification systems.
 You can configure OpenShift Container Platform to send alerts to the following receiver types:

 - PagerDuty
 - Webhook
 - Email
 - Slack

-In this demo we will send the alert to our sample application (webhook)
+In this demo we will send the alert to our sample application (webhook).

 ### Configuring alert receivers